skip navigation

 Hotels, venues and places to meet

 One of the benefits of hosting a meeting or event in Lima is its proximity to Jorge Chávez International Airport, which is just seven miles north of the city center.
-As a result there’s easy access to Lima directly from Atlanta, Miami, New York, and Toronto.
+As a result, there’s easy access to Lima directly from Madrid, Atlanta, Miami, New York, and Toronto.

 Well-known properties include the Sheraton Lima, with over 400 rooms and 3,480 square meters of event space, The Westin Lima, offering 2,295 square meters of event space, and the Swissotel Lima, which also boasts a large convention center and two grand ballrooms.